Hospital-Based Outpatient Clinics

-A: In a hospital-based outpatient clinic, Medicare, Medicare Advantage, and Medicaid patients will receive two (2) separate bills for services provided in the clinic - one from the doctor and one from the hospital.
-Medicare, Medicare Advantage and adult Medicaid patients will be required to pay two copayments for the clinic visit - one copayment for the physician visit and one copayment for the hospital visit.
-Under Medicare, Medicare Advantage and Medicaid rules, non-physician charges will be subject to coinsurance.
+A: In a hospital-based outpatient clinic, Medicare and Medicaid patients will receive two (2) separate bills for services provided in the clinic – one from the doctor and one from the hospital.
+Adult Medicaid patients will be required to pay two copayments for the clinic visit – one copayment for the physician visit and one copayment for the hospital visit.
+For patients covered by Medicare or Medicare Advantage plans, non-physician charges billed by the hospital will be subject to coinsurance.

-Q: What if a Medicare or Medicaid patient has secondary insurance coverage?
+Q: What if a Medicare patient has secondary insurance coverage?

 A: Coinsurance and deductibles may be covered by a secondary insurance.
 Check your benefits or with your insurance company for details.

 Q: Where can a patient call with financial questions or concerns?